smarthomeNG/plugins/smlx/README.md

    * `value` - the value
    * `signature` - the signature to protect the payload

+The status of the Smartmeter is a binary string.
+The first 8 bits are always 0000 0100, so not interesting.
+Each other bit has a special meaning and will be decoded into the following attributes:
+   * `statRun` - True: meter is counting, False: standstill
+   * `statFraudMagnet` - True: magnetic manipulation detected, False: ok
+   * `statFraudCover` - True: cover manipulation detected, False: ok
+   * `statEnergyTotal` - Current flow total.
+True: -A, False: +A
+   * `statEnergyL1` - Current flow L1.
+True: -A, False: +A
+   * `statEnergyL2` - Current flow L2.
+True: -A, False: +A
+   * `statEnergyL3` - Current flow L3.
+True: -A, False: +A
+   * `statRotaryField` - True rotary field not L1->L2->L3, False: ok
+   * `statBackstop` - True backstop active, False: backstop not active
+   * `statCalFault` - True calibration relevant fatal fault, False: ok
+   * `statVoltageL1` - True Voltage L1 present, False: not present
+   * `statVoltageL2` - True Voltage L2 present, False: not present
+   * `statVoltageL3` - True Voltage L3 present, False: not present

 Additionally, the following attributes will be calculated and also be provided:
    * `obis` - the OBIS code as string
    * `valueReal` - the real value when including the scaler calculation